-PASSENGER LOAD STANDARDS The passenger load standard is the desired number of passengers per car under maximum load conditions, determined in Step Two of the Metrorail Service Planning Model previously outlined.
+PASSENGERThe passenger load standard is the desired number of passengersLOAD STANDARDSper car under maximum load conditions, determined in Step Two of the Metrorail Service Planning Model previously outlined.

 The Importance of Passenger Load Standards: The passenger loading standard affects both passenger comfort and operating efficiency, each of which is important in terms of the quality of service.
 In terms of comfort and convenience, the passenger load standard serves to determine: